David73-Coloa/programming-course/Languages/C/content/01/variables/README.md

 // Here we comment just a line , the // keyword do this, but to comment two lines or more we need to use /* to start and */ to end the commentary.
 // Said that i will explain with comments sometimes.

-int age = 5; // Here we declare the variable called age that has the value 5
+int age = 5; // Here we declare the variable of type int (integer) called age that has the value 5
 // The syntax is: first the type of the variable and after is the name/indentificator of the variable
 </code>
 </pre>